 The common features of bolts in this selection are that they are drive-less featuring either a domed or flat head, and that they feature a square section underneath the head of the bolt which grips the application surface to prevent the bolt from turning.
 This type of bolt is commonly used with a nut and washer in timber and lumber applications, as well as on heavy machinery.

 A carriage bolt has a domed or countersunk head and the shank is topped by a short square section under the head of the bolt.
 The square section grips into the part being fixed, preventing the bolt from turning when the nut is tightened.
 Carriage bolts are often used to fasten wood panels or board to masonry or to one another.
 The square shank of the bolt allows it to lock into place when inserted into a round hole in wood or a square hole in a metal strap, the unthreaded square shank pulls into the wood creating a tight connection and locking the bolt in place.

-Carriage bolts are available in 18-8 Stainless Steel, Hot Dip Galvanized, and Zinc Plated 307 Grade A Steel.
-Each metal and finish offers its own benefits including hardened metal and corrosion resistance.
+Carriage bolts are available in 18-8 Stainless Steel, 316 Stainless Steel, Hot Dip Galvanized Grade A Steel, and Zinc Plated 307 Grade A Steel.

 Plow bolts are designed with a short square countersunk section beneath the head of the bolt.
 This square section is used to prevent spinning while being fastened by a nut.
 Plow bolts are commonly used on plows and other heavy duty equipment.
 These bolts received their names from their use attaching the cutting edge of a plow to the plow blade.
 Plow bolts are stronger than standard bolts making them the ideal choice for heavy machinery.